pyeventsourcing/esdbclient/docs/api/observability.md

 spans extract this information from the recorded event metadata, and make each "consumer" span a child of a "producer" parent span.

 ### Producer span

 Each span includes attributes to help with monitoring and debugging.

-Producer spans have the following attributes:
+Producer spans for [appending to a single stream](./appending-events.md#append-to-stream) have the following attributes:

 | Attribute                    | Description                            | Example             |
 |------------------------------|----------------------------------------|---------------------|